Lesson video

 It's great to be back with you.

 How did you get on with applying different types of line in a pen drawing?
-There are many possible outcomes, but you might have: used techniques such as scumbling to create soft textures; used heavier line weights to create shadow and the illusion of form.
+There are many possible outcomes but you might have: Used techniques such as scumbling to create soft textures.

 Here's Aisha.

-"I really like the controlled scribble as I felt it added an interesting texture, feel, and detail to the piece and it looked most different to the other lines used."
-Yeah, I love that controlled scribble on your apple.
+"I really liked the controlled scribble as I felt I added and interesting texture, feel, and detail to the piece and it looked most different to the other lines used.

-And now we're onto our final learning cycle, playing with line.
+And now we're on to our final learning cycle, playing with line.

 Playing is always good.